The TOMS case

-Since 2006, TOMS Shoes has delivered several million shoes to those most in need.
+Since 2006, TOMS Shoes has delivered several million footwear to the most needy.

 Business and Enterprises